reohjs/HX101_Introduction-to-Cross-platform-Development-with-Haxe/content/development.md

  2. Set the `student` branch as main branch and remove all other branches in order to prevent leaking quiz answers and coding exercise test cases.

- 3. Commit a file that contains student's info.
+ 3. Commit a file that contains student's registration info, including name and email.
+They will be used for contact and generating certificates.
+Since both the development and student repositories are private, only the student and the teaching team will have access to the info.

  4. Make a merge request to the `submission` branch in the development repository.